-- Clean chimneys and flues yearly.
+Clean chimneys and flues yearly.
 Keep them free of debris, leaves, and nests for proper air flow.

-Also, have a professional check for rust and corrosion, cracks, or separations.
-These conditions can prevent proper air movement and cause backdrafting.
-Never ap" or cover a chimney in any way that would block air flow. - Test and maintain all fuel-burning equipment annually.
-Many local gas or oil companies and HVAC companies offer appliance - Make regular visual inspections of all fuel-hurning appliances.
+- Also, have a professional check for rust and corrosion, cracks, or separations.
+Thes can prevent proper air movement and cause backdrafting.
+Never "cap" or cover a chimney in any way that would block air flow. - Test and maintain all fuel-burning equipment annually.
+Many local gas or oil companies and HVAC companies offer appliance inspections for a nominal fee.
+Make regular visual inspections of all fuel-burning appliances.
 Check appliances for excessive rust and scaling.
-Also check the ame on the burner and pilot lights.
+Also check the flame on the burner and pilot lights.
 The flame should be blue.
 A yellow flame means fuel is not being burned completely and CO may be present.
 Keep the blower door on the furnace closed.
-Use vents or fans when they are available on all fuel-burning - appliances.
+Use vents or fans when they are available on all fuel-burning appliances.

 Make sure appliances are vented to the outside.
-Do not grill or barbecue indoors, or in garages or on screen porches Check for exhaust backflow from CO sources, Check the draft hood on an operating furnace for a backdraft, Look for cracks on - Check the house or garage on the other side of shared wall. - Keep windows and doors open slightly.
+Do not grill or barbecue indoors, or in garages or - on screen porches.
+Check for exhaust backflow from CO sources.
+Check the draft hood on an operating furnace for a backdraft.
+Look for cracks on furnace heat exchangers - Check the house or garage on the other side of shared wall.
+Keep windows and doors open slightly.
 If you suspect that CO is escaping into your home, open a window or a door.
-Opening windows and doors can significantly decrease CO levels.

-In addition, familiarize yourself with all enclosed materials.
-Read this manual in its entirety, and make sure you understand what to do
+Opening windows and doors can significantly decrease CO level In addition, familiarize yourself with all enclosed materials.
+Read this manual in its entirety, and make

-09 REGULATORY INFORMATION FOR SMOKE ALARMS
+10 REGULATORY INFORMATION FOR SMOKE ALARMS

-RECOMMENDED LOCATIONS FOR SMOKE ALARMS INSTALLING SMOKE ALARMS IN SINGLE-FAMILY RESIDENCES
+RECOMMENDED LOCATIONS FOR SMOKE ALARMS